Skip to main content

 The Synergistic Impact on Metabolic Health

 The true power of this combined approach lies in how the components work together to influence key metabolic markers.
 Restoring testosterone levels directly addresses the issue of insulin resistance, a common finding in men with low testosterone.
 Studies have shown that TRT can significantly improve insulin sensitivity, as measured by the HOMA-IR index, and reduce fasting glucose levels.
-This is a critical intervention for mitigating the risk of and type 2 diabetes.
+This is a critical intervention for mitigating the risk of metabolic syndrome and type 2 diabetes.

 The following table illustrates the targeted action of each component within a standard male optimization protocol: